golemfactory/golem-docs/docs/Ncreators/javascript/examples/results.md

 ![results](/assets/batch_result_endstream_1.png "Requestor script output logs")
 ![results](/assets/batch_result_endstream_2.png "Requestor script output logs")

 ???
-Questtion:
+Question:
 Do we need to comment the result in case of using for loop?

 ####  What if your commands would fail?

-When your command fails the exeunit (component that is responsible for running your image on remote computer and it runs your commands there) will terminate all processes and the whole task will be terminated.
+When your command fails the ExeUnit (component that is responsible for running your image on remote computer and it runs your commands there) will terminate all processes and the whole task will be terminated.

-What will happen in such case depands on the `retryStrategy`.
+What will happen in such case depends on the `retryStrategy`.
 The default behaviour is to repeat the task 3 times (usually on another providers) unless the exit code of the failing command does not indicate that the reason for the failure was on a user side.
 So depending on the exit code, executor will try to execute the task again or if in case of suspected user error it will accept that the tasks failed and report the results.

 Note: if you run your tasks in a for loop you need to handle yourself if you want the loop to continue in case a single task failed accordingly to your needs.